-As part of its compensation setting process, the Committee also considers the results of the prior year's shareholders advisory vote on our executive compensation to provide useful feedback regarding whether shareholders believe the Committee is achieving its goal of designing an executive compensation program that promotes the best interests of the Company and its shareholders by providing its executives with the appropriate compensation and meaningful incentives.
-For the seventh straight year, our 2016 executive compensation program received substantial shareholder support and was approved, on an advisory basis, by 97.8% of the votes cast at the 2017 annual stockholder meeting.
-In 2016 we received 98.4% approval for 2015 compensation.
-Our Compensation Committee believes that this vote reflected our shareholders' strong support of the compensation decisions made by the Committee for our NEOs for 2017.
+As part of its compensation setting process, the Compensation Committee also considers the results of the prior year's shareholders advisory vote on our executive compensation to provide useful feedback regarding whether shareholders believe the Compensation Committee is achieving its goal of designing an executive compensation program that promotes the best interests of the Company and its shareholders by providing its executives with the appropriate compensation and meaningful incentives.
+For the eighth straight year, our 2017 executive compensation program received substantial shareholder support and was approved, on an advisory basis, by 98.9% of the votes cast at the 2018 annual stockholder meeting.
+Our Compensation Committee believes that this vote reflected our shareholders' strong support of the compensation decisions made by the Compensation Committee for our NEOs for 2018.